 Autoimmune disorders occur when your immune system produces antibodies directed against your own tissues.
 When these so-called autoantibodies attack your cells or tissues, they trigger an inflammatory response that can cause widespread damage.
 Components of this abnormal immune response include white blood cells and the inflammatory chemicals they produce, such as cytokines and prostaglandins.

 Neuroendocrine Immune System

-In spite of melatonin’s antioxidant properties, it has demonstrated a tendency to stimulate inflammation in patients with certain autoimmune disorders.
-A study published in the October 2007 issue of "British Journal of Clinical Pharmacology" demonstrated that rheumatoid arthritis actually worsened in study subjects who took melatonin.
-This finding both surprised and disappointed the study’s authors, whose original hypothesis centered on the potential benefit from using melatonin to treat autoimmune diseases.
-However, these results mirrored those of other studies, which showed that melatonin stimulated immune cells to release inflammatory cytokines.
+Despite melatonin’s antioxidant properties, it has demonstrated a tendency to stimulate inflammation in people with certain autoimmune disorders.
+A study published in the October 2007 issue of the "British Journal of Clinical Pharmacology" demonstrated that rheumatoid arthritis actually worsened in study subjects who took melatonin.
+This finding surprised and disappointed the study’s authors, who thought supplemental melatonin might benefit people with autoimmune diseases.
+However, these results mirror more recent research published in May 2014 in the "Journal of Immunology Research," which confirms that high levels of melatonin seem to worsen rheumatoid arthritis by stimulating immune cells to release inflammatory cytokines.

 The interactions of the NEI components are complex.
 Some previously observed properties of melatonin, such as its antioxidant activity, have not been borne out in all research studies.
 This has led some experts to recommend that you not use melatonin if you have an autoimmune disease, since it could aggravate your already overactive immune system and lead to worsening of your symptoms.
 Always talk with your doctor before taking any supplement for an autoimmune disease, as it may be harmful or interact with your medications.